bhaumiktiwari7/Dynamics/Learning Dynamics with LGNN.md

 ### 1.4 Inputs and Outputs of the Code

+Characteristics produced from inputs that are in the output:

+-Nodes
+-Edges
+-System-Level information
+-Interactions between the nodes and edges

+The output graphs will show all that we learned about the dynamics of the paper by incorporating the above information onto the graph helping us learn what is going on with the simulation.

 Inputs:

-One input is the graphs which are incorporated into the code which show and represent the nodes, edges, and other attributes like system information.
+-One input is the graphs which are incorporated into the code which show only the fundamental concept of the physical system with no additional attributes.

+The graphs are the representation of the systems and basically how the data is shown to begin with.
+It is very relevent and important as it connects with the papers overall topic of using the graphs to model physical systems.

-Another input could be the model parameters, "params" which has a bunch of different parametrs to help embed the nodes, and these parameters are learned during the training stage.
+-Another input could be the model parameters, "params" which has a bunch of different parametrs to help embed the nodes, and these parameters are learned during the training stage.

+All the parameters are organized in a dictionary and they are very important for the function of the neural network.
+In the paper, they emphasize that parametrization includes much learning which goes on to capture the dynamics and simulation of the system.
+The code helps us do this by assigning the parmeters to learn from the data and improve the outputs on the graph and improve the prediction power.

 Outputs:

-The graphs with the attributes and characteristics.
-There are neural network architectures included in the code which will generate the graph with the nodes and edges as mentioned in inputs, which are all produces after training.
+-The output is the modified graphs with the nodes, edges, and system information.

+There is a new graph that is produced which has the attributes like the edges and nodes incorporated into it, and these graphs represent the behavior of the system.
+This connects back to the papers overall topic of incorporating attributes into the LGNN graphs to identify the behavior and simulation of the system.

+It helps show the way that LGNN is used, like in the paper, basically producing graph models to represent the physcial systems.
+The paper also emphasizes the need to embed attributes to the graph to best learn what is being simulated, the paper does this by capturing the important features of the systems dynamics to show the LGNN.

+This connects back to the paper completely as it shows the inputs and outputs as dicussed with the use of LGNN.
+Especially by demonstrating the input of a graph with no attributes and then outputting a graph with attributes like edges and nodes to demonstrate what is happening with the physical system.